We share this list of opportunities for you to kōkua in ways that are meaningful to you.

 Rachel Kaiama Destination Manager - Island of Hawaiʻi Visitors Bureau

-Michelle Hiʻilani Pope County Enrichment Program (CEP) Manager
+Michelle Hiʻilani Pope Community Enrichment Program (CEP) Project Manager

 Director of Marketing & Public Relations, Fairmont Orchid, Hawaiʻi